-2007/08 Plan \$000s 2007/08 LTCCP \$000s
+2007/08 Plan S000's 2007/08 LTCCP \$000's

 OPERATING REVENUE

-Plan and monitor the transport network Provide the infrastructure for 4,001 3,071
+Plan and monitor the transport network 4,001 3,071

-public transport (2) 24,943 63,047
+Provide the infrastructure for public transport (2) 24,943 63,047

-und and promote public

-transport services (2) 60,140 60,463
+Fund and promote public transport services (2) 60,140 60,463

-und total mobility 1,976 3,746
+Fund total mobility 1,976 3,746

-otal operating revenue 91,060 130,327
+Total operating revenue 91,060 130,327

 OPERATING EXPENDITURE

 Plan and monitor the transport network 3,975 3,048

-Provide the infrastructure for

-public transport (2) 17,356 18,852
+Provide the infrastructure for public transport (2) 17,356 18,852

-und and promote public

-transport services (2) 60,278 60,541
+Fund and promote public transport services (2) 60,278 60,541

-und total mobility 1,977 3,772
+Fund total mobility 1,977 3,772

-otal operating expenditure 83,586 86,213
+Total operating expenditure 83,586 86,213

-CAPITAL EXPENDITURE AND
+CAPITAL EXPENDITURE AND TRANSPORT IN VESTMENT

-44 772 42.204

 Rail 11,773 42,384

 Other 1,309 12,636

 Capital project expenditure 13,082 55,020

-and and buildings 0 0
+Land and buildings 0 0

 Plant and equipment 0 103

-/ehicles 30 30
+Vehicles 30 30

-otal capital expenditure and 42.442 55 453

-transport investment 13,112 55,153
+Total capital expenditure and transport investment 13,112 55,153

-Non-cash items include depreciation and impairment of the investment in Greater Wellington's 100% owned subsidiary WRC Holdings Ltd. The investment in WRC Holdings Ltd is for the purchase of passenger transport rolling stock and public transport infrastructure.
+(1) Non-cash items include depreciation and impairment of the investment in Greater Wellington's 100% owned subsidiary WRC Holdings Ltd. The investment in WRC Holdings Ltd is for the purchase of passenger transport rolling stock and public transport infrastructure.
 The assets purchased will be subject to depreciation, resulting in a projected investment impairment.
-Contain LTCCP comparatives have been adjusted to aid comparability.

-(2) Certain LTCCP comparatives have been adjusted to aid comparability.
+(2) Certain LTCCP comparitives have been adjusted to aid comparability.

-For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to the Revenue and Financing Policy in the 2006-16 Ten-Year Plan (LTCCP) Policies document at page 22.
-Please note that all figures on this page exclude GST.
+For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to the Revenue and Financing Policy contained within the 2006-16 Ten-Year Plan (LTCCP) Policies document.
+Please note that all figures on this page are shown exclusive of GST.

-Essential services

-Collect water from the Hutt, Wainuiomata and Orongorongo catchments and the Waiwhetu aquifer for public drinking water supply.
+Essential services Collect water from the Hutt, Wainuiomata and Orongorongo Healthy community catchments and the Waiwhetu aquifer for public drinking water supply.
 Treat water so that it meets the Ministry of Health's standards for drinking water.
 Deliver water to the cities of Lower Hutt, Upper Hutt, Porirua and Wellington.
 Assess the demand for water - now and in the future - and plan how such demands will be met, including developing future sources.

-Encourage people to use water wisely.
+Healthy environment Encourage people to use water wisely.
 Manage catchments so that treatment plants receive good water quality.

-Prepared community

-Maintain our pipes and plants and build resilience in the system so that water can continue to be supplied after an emergency - or restored as quickly as possible.
+Prepared community Maintain our pipes and plants and build resilience in the system so that water can continue to be supplied after an emergency - or restored as quickly as possible.
 Work with city councils to plan how water will be delivered to the community following an emergency event that disrupts supply.

+Water supply